brikis98/yevgeniy-brikman-homepage/_posts/2018-07-07-the-audacity-of-hope.md

 A few of the key points that stuck out to me from the book:

-## The US people is more divided today than ever before
+## The US is more divided than ever before

 Political discourse has shifted: